 Issues and Crisis Management

-- What is issues management?
+- What is issues and crisis management?

 - Developing strategies and responses